What is the difference between Occupational Therapy (OT) and Physical Therapy (PT).

 It will be very difficult to explain the difference between occupational therapy and physical therapy without any example.

 Let’s have an example of a patient with an elbow injury.
-Who has a limitation in joint range of motion and muscle strength and obviously on his functional daily living skills.
+Who has the limitation in joint range of motion and muscle strength and obviously on his functional daily living skills.

-Role of Occupational Therapy – Focus of an occupational therapist would be more on patient’s functional daily living skills and occupational tasks.
+A role of Occupational Therapy – Focus of an occupational therapist would be more on patient’s functional daily living skills and occupational tasks.
 Goals of intervention will be, promoting self-eating, self-dressing and occupational tasks like writing, lifting or pushing activities.
 An OT will recommend him to move his elbow during eating/face cleaning.
-An OT more focuses on an active range of motion by suggesting overhead activities and sand board activities.
+An OT more focus on the active range of motion by suggesting overhead activities and sand board activities.
 An OT may suggest him adaptive devices to assist with completing activities.
 An OT may help him for environmental modification according to the need of a patient.

-Role of Physical Therapy– A PT will look forward for elbow pain and swelling.
+A role of Physical Therapy– A PT will look forward to elbow pain and swelling.
 And make further plans for increase range of motion and muscle strength by passive exercises and stretching exercises.
 A PT may use physical modalities to decrease pain and swelling.

 Overlapping practice areas–